SystemsApproach/tcpcc/avoidance.rst

 the state of the network, but they are not directly used to pace transmissions.
-This means that delayed ACKs do not lead to sudden bursts of transmission. ``cwnd`` is still used to ensure that enough data is sent to keep the pipe full.
+This means that delayed ACKs do not lead to sudden bursts of transmission. ``cwnd`` is still used to ensure that enough data is sent to keep the pipe full, and is also limited to ensure that the amount of data in flight is not so much greater than the bandwidth-delay product as to cause queues to overflow.

 In order to maintain an up-to-date view of the current RTT and bottleneck bandwidth, it is necessary to keep probing above and below